-Seizures can be stressful events that may prompt a parent to seek the assistance of a healthcare provider, at times urgently.
-A seizure generates considerable distress and concern for family members and caregivers who witness it (Baumer, et al., 1981; Shinnar, Pellock, 2002).
-Some providers may feel pressured by a parent to order imaging despite a lack of benefit (ACR Expert Panel on Pediatric Imaging, Dory et al., 2012).
-This circumstance has a close parallel with parents who seek antibiotics for a child who has viral respiratory symptoms.
+Atraumatic headache experienced by a child, especially when recurrent, can be a stressful event that may prompt a parent to seek the assistance of a healthcare provider, at times emergently.
+Some providers may feel pressured by the parent to order imaging despite the lack of benefit (Daymont, McDonald, Wittmeier, et al., 2014; Raieli, et al., 2010).
+This circumstance has a close parallel to parents who seek out antibiotics for a child who has viral respiratory symptoms.
 In these circumstances, the provider may deviate from established practice guidelines to placate the parent.
-In recent decades, this phenomenon has reached such widespread prominence as to prompt multidisciplinary initiatives targeted at fostering discussion about tests and treatments that should be questioned by parents and providers (AAP Choosing Wisely, 2013).
-An ongoing dialogue between providers and parents regarding the risks and benefits of neuroimaging for the evaluation of children who experience an atraumatic seizure is a key feature of avoiding overuse.
+In recent decades, this phenomenon has reached such wide-spread prominence as to prompt multidisciplinary initiatives targeted at fostering discussion and identifying common practices that should be questioned by parents and providers (AAP, 2013).
+An ongoing dialogue between providers and parents regarding the risks and benefits of neuroimaging for the evaluation of children who experience an atraumatic headache is a key feature of avoiding overuse.

 The practice of defensive medicine is another reason an imaging study may be ordered.
-Physicians may be uncomfortable facing uncertainty regarding the etiology of seizure in children they are evaluating and treating.
-Assurance behaviors (e.g., ordering additional tests) are expected when a malpractice-sensitive physician is faced with a potentially worrisome condition that can cause the symptom in question (Carrier, Reschovsky, Katz, et al., 2013).
-In a survey of physicians from six specialties at high risk of liability, emergency physicians ordered more unnecessary diagnostic tests than clinicians from any other specialty (Studdert, Mello, Sage, et al., 2005).
+Physicians may be uncomfortable facing uncertainty regarding the etiology of headache in children they are evaluating and treating.
+Assurance behaviors (e.g., ordering of additional tests) are expected when a malpractice-sensitive physician is faced with a potentially worrisome condition (e.g., a brain tumor) that can cause the symptom in question, in this case a headache (Carrier, Reschovsky, Katz, et al., 2013).
+In a survey of physicians from six specialties at high risk of liability, emergency physicians ordered more unnecessary diagnostic tests than clinicians from any other specialty (Studdert, Mello, Sage, et al. 2005).
 Physicians practicing in the ED have the added challenge of limited access to detailed medical records, which increases uncertainty about prior evaluation of patients who are referred from an out-of-network provider or hospital.
 Overuse of neuroimaging is a potential result.